Physician Assistant Program

 will seek and retain employment as primary care Physician Assistants in medically underserved areas of the Commonwealth of Pennsylvania

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be September 2017.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.
+Students who enroll in a PA Program that is granted Acceditation-Provisional status will be eligible to sit for the NCCPA certifying examination upon succesful completion of the program.

 Information regarding PA Program Accreditation and ARC-PA can be found at http://www.arc-pa.org/.